Molajo/Molajo/extensions/templates/sample/README.md

 ## Molajo Configuration ##

+### HTML5 ###

+To request HTML5 rendered output, use the Configuration-Application menu item and locate the HTML parameter.

 ### Install a Template: ###

 1. Login to the Administrator as the system admin.
 2. Navigate to the Extend-Install menu item.
-3. Install using the ZIP or URL format, or use the Create option to start with this sample.
+3. Install using the ZIP or URL format and a file or link, or use the Create option to start with the sample template.

 ### Configure the Template ###